IreNox/conct/README.md

 # conct - IOT System

-A simple IOT system for low-end devices based on Arduino.
+A simple IOT system for low-end devices based on Arduino, Raspberry Pi and Android.